tinnlab/NOSI-Google-Cloud-Training/README.md

 edgeR and DESeq packages to produce results which are filtered and exported before being further visualized.

 Module 3 introduces Ontology, Gene Ontology and the KEGG Pathway Database.
 Also, terms and pathway gene sets are downloaded from GO and KEGG and then the results are saved to the GMT file format.
 In Module 4, some Pathway Analysis methods are introduced, before Meta analysis methods are discussed in Module 5.

 ## **Data** <a name="DATA"></a>
-All data from module the was originally downloaded from the Gene Expression Omnibus (GEO) repository using the accession number GSE48350 file.
+All data from the modules were originally downloaded from the Gene Expression Omnibus (GEO) repository using the accession number GSE48350 file.
 The data was originally generated by **Berchtold and Cotman, 2013**.
 We preprocessed this data and normalized it, after which we used it in the subsequent analyses.

 ## **Troubleshooting** <a name="TR"></a>

-Describe common error encountered with your workflow and how to troubleshoot them Prior to publishing, some common errors frequently encountered by the early users in the workflow include syntax errors such as calling a library that has not been initialized.
+Prior to publishing, some common errors frequently encountered by the early users in the workflow include syntax errors such as calling a library that has not been initialized.
 Also, some users who were still beginners to Bioinformatics made basic errors such as confusing the meanings of terms such as